Posted on September 10, 2014 and last updated on April 19, 2026

 • Sights: 46-acre pond, forest, FAA tower

-The trails in Cumberland, Falmouth, Windham, and North Yarmouth are very well connected.
-In my map above, Knight’s Pond Preserve is in light blue.
+The trails in this area are well connected, with just a few road crossings.
+In my map above, Knight’s Pond Preserve is in light brown.

 Another nice part of the preserve is on the southern end of the preserve, near Blueberry Hill.
 On your way to the wooded Blueberry Hill via the wide red and orange trails, you’ll pass over ledges in a fairly open area, where the trees open up a bit.